CryptedSnow/rest-api-practical-test/README.md

 Follow the steps to set the application on your local machine.

-1 - Run the following commands below to install the necessary dependencies (Check the existence of `Composer` on your machine).
+<a id="composer-intall-command"></a> 1 - Run the following commands below to install the necessary dependencies (Check the existence of `Composer` on your machine).

 ```
 composer install